intland/cb-branching-api/README.md

-# codeBeamer BRanching API Extension
+# codeBeamer Branching API Extension
 Does add endpoints to create and list branches to the Swagger API.
 Compatible with codeBeamer 10.1 and 20.11